The Simien Mountains consists of a range of habitats, which represent four belts of vegetation related to altitude.

 In the latter two, at higher altitude, the species have adapted to extreme altitude.
 Unfortunately much of the park has been overgrazed and the grassland has been affected.
 Improvements in management and protection of the park has gone some way to protect the flora and fauna of the Simiens.

 The park is of global significance for its biodiversity and endemism.
 It is home to many species and habitats that exist nowhere else.
 80% of the areas over 3000m in Africa are in Ethiopia, and much of this is within the Simien Mountains.

-Although numbers vary depending on who you listen to, it’s believed that over 20 large mammals and 130-200 bird species occur in the park.
-As you trek across the Simiens, you'll encounter the endangered Walia Ibex, the Ethiopian wolf (or Simien Fox) which is the rarest canid species in the world and the rather wonderful Gelada Monkey (often called the Gelada Baboon, but not technically a baboon!).
+Although numbers vary depending on who you listen to, it’s believed that over 20 large mammals and 130-200 bird species live in the park.
+As you trek across the Simiens, you'll encounter the endangered Walia Ibex, the Ethiopian Wolf (or Simien Fox) which is the rarest canid species in the world and the rather wonderful Gelada Monkey (often called the Gelada Baboon, but not technically a baboon!).

 By far the most famous of all the wildlife in the Simiens, Gelada Monkeys are found in abundance in the Simien Mountains.
-With numbers estimated at 5000+, you’re all but guaranteed to bump into troops of these amazing animals on any Simien trip.
+With numbers estimated at over 5000, you’re all but guaranteed to bump into troops of these amazing animals on any Simien trip.
 They’re easy-going and likely to be the most photographed creatures you’ll encounter as they are fairly tame and peaceful.

 They have a distinct, hourglass shaped patch over their chests, which has led to their common name, the ‘bleeding heart monkey’.
-Gelada’s are endemic to the Simien Mountains and live at elevations of 1800-4400m, sleeping in cliffs and the grasslands for foraging their diet of grasses, seeds, roots and insects (rarely).
-They are the only primate that are mainly graminivores (grazer) with grasses constituting 90% of their diet.
+Gelada’s are endemic to the Simien Mountains and live at elevations of 1800-4400m, sleeping in cliffs and the patrolling the grasslands for food - grasses, seeds, roots and insects (rarely).
+They are the only primates that are mainly graminivores (grazer) with grasses constituting 90% of their diet.

 You’ll be very luck to spot an Ethiopian Wolf on your journey, also known as the Red or Simien Fox.
 There are just 100 in the park (in 1977 there were only 20 left).
 If you’re desperate to spot one, the Bale Mountains in southern Ethiopia offers a better chance of sightings.